Mary Dyer: "Monstrous birth"

-While William Dyer appeared in the Boston records on several occasions, Mary Dyer had not caught the attention of the Massachusetts authorities until March 1638 as the Antinomian Controversy came to an end.
+While William Dyer appeared in the Boston records on several occasions, Mary Dyer had not caught the attention of the Massachusetts authorities until March 1638 as the Antinomian controversy came to an end.
 Following Hutchinson's civil trial, she was kept as a prisoner in the home of a brother of one of the colony's ministers.
 Though she had been banished from the colony, this did not mean she was removed as a member of the Boston church.
-In March 1638 she was forced to face a church trial to get at the root of her heresies, and determine if her relationship with the Puritan church would continue.
+In March 1638 she was forced to face a church trial to get at the root of her heresies and determine if her relationship with the Puritan church would continue.
 While William Dyer was likely with other men finding a new home away from Massachusetts, Mary Dyer was still in Boston and in attendance at this church trial.
 At the conclusion of the trial, Hutchinson was excommunicated, and as she was leaving the Boston Church, Mary stood and walked hand in hand with her out of the building.
 As the two women were leaving the church, a member of the congregation asked another person about the identity of the woman leaving the church with Hutchinson.
-A reply was made that it was the woman who had had the "monstrous birth."
+A reply was made that it was the woman who had had the "monstrous birth".
 Governor Winthrop soon became aware of this verbal exchange and began conducting an investigation.

 Dyer had given birth five months earlier, on 11 October 1637, to a stillborn baby with dysmorphic features.
-Winthrop wrote that while many women had gathered for the occasion, that "none were left at the time of the birth but the midwife and two others, whereof one fell asleep."
+Winthrop wrote that while many women had gathered for the occasion, that "none were left at the time of the birth but the midwife and two others, whereof one fell asleep".
 Actually, two women present were midwives—Anne Hutchinson and Jane Hawkins, but the third woman was never identified.
-Hutchinson fully understood the serious theological implications of such a birth, and immediately sought the counsel of the Reverend John Cotton.
+Hutchinson fully understood the serious theological implications of such a birth and immediately sought the counsel of the Reverend John Cotton.
 Thinking about how he would react if this were his child, Cotton instructed Hutchinson to conceal the circumstances of the birth.
 The infant was then buried secretly.

-Once Winthrop had learned of the so-called "monstrous birth," he confronted Jane Hawkins, and armed with new information then confronted Cotton.
+Once Winthrop had learned of the so-called "monstrous birth", he confronted Jane Hawkins and armed with new information then confronted Cotton.
 As the news spread among the colony's leaders, it was determined that the infant would be exhumed and examined.
-According to Winthrop, a group of "above a hundred persons" including Winthrop, Cotton, Wilson, and the Reverend Thomas Weld "went to the place of buryall & commanded to digg it up to [behold] it, & they sawe it, a most hideous creature, a woman, a fish, a bird, & a beast all woven together..."
+According to Winthrop, a group of "above a hundred persons" including Winthrop, Cotton, Wilson, and the Reverend Thomas Weld "went to the place of bury all & commanded to dig it up to [behold] it, & they saw it, a most hideous creature, a woman, a fish, a bird, & a beast all woven together".
 In his journal, Winthrop provided a more complete description as follows: